-CR's hospital clinical partners require that EMT students clear a background check in order to participate in clinical observation.
+College of the Redwoods's hospital clinical partners require that EMT students clear a background check in order to participate in clinical observation.
 This background check is at the student's expense.
 The hospital system utilizes a specific background check company.
 Further information regarding this background check will be provided during the first class session.

 A student who receives an "alert" on the background check must submit court paperwork, a short personal statement, and other documentation as instructed for individual review .
-Final determination of the student's eligibility to participate in clinical observation will be at the discretion of the instructor and the instructor's supevisor.
+Final determination of the student's eligibility to participate in clinical observation will be at the discretion of the instructor and the instructor's supervisor.
 Clearance must be obtained prior to clinical observation shifts.

-The deadline for ordering the background check is Monday, September 13 at 5:30 pm.
+The deadline for ordering the background check is Wednesday, September 14 at 5:30 p.m.

-Students who fail to provide a copy of CPR certification, proof of immunity, 10-panel urine drug screen results, and to order the background check by Monday, September 13 at 5:30 pm will not be allowed to complete clinical observation shifts and will therefore be ineligible for EMT certification.
+Students who fail to provide a copy of CPR certification, proof of immunity, 10-panel urine drug screen results, and to order the background check by Wednesday, September 14 at 5:30 p.m. will not be allowed to complete clinical observation shifts and will therefore be ineligible for EMT certification.